snapp-incubator/soteria/README.md

 ### Keys

-This is a map of issuer to key for opening JWT token.
+The following is a mapping that associates vendors (companies) with the keys used for opening JWT tokens.
+If symmetrical keys are utilized, it is important to use their base64 representation.
+It should also be noted that Soteria only requires public keys in cases where asymmetrical keys are employed.

-#### IssEntityMap & IssPeerMap
+### IssEntityMap & IssPeerMap

 These two configuration map iss to entity and peer respectively.